-Feature Description Multidimensional Arrays Groups elements of the declared element type into multi-dimensional objects.
-Variable Partial Select Supports indexed part select expressions (+: and -:), which use a variable range to provide access to a word or part of a word.
-Cross-Module Referencing Accesses elements across modules. ifndef and elsif Compiler Directives 'ifndef and 'elsif compiler directive support.
+Description Groups elements of the declared element type into multi-dimensional objects.
+Supports indexed part select expressions (+: and -:), which use a variable range to provide access to a word or part of a word.
+Accesses elements across modules. 'indef and 'elsif compiler directive support.